forward-america/National/The American Opportunity Act.md

 **Response:**

 "Context matters.
 We spend $850 billion on defense.
 We spend $1 trillion on Medicare.
 This spends $90-105 billion investing in working-age adults who will pay it back through higher productivity and taxes.
 The ROI is strong—GDP boost of $135-260B from $90-105B spending.
 And unlike one-time cash, this is structured support that ensures productive use.
-Compare to the $300 billion original lottery proposal—this is a third of the cost with bigger individual impact and built-in accountability."

 #### "Won't this cause inflation?"

 **Response:**